Disclosure / Affiliate Notice:

 - tumble dryers used more frequently during colder months

-- multiple small devices drawing power even when idle
+- small devices consuming power even when idle

 Maintenance Is Often the Deciding Factor

-Appliances tend to last longer when they’re easy to maintain.
-The opposite is also true—if cleaning feels like a chore, it gets delayed.
+Appliances tend to last longer when they are easy to maintain.

 This shows up in everyday situations:

-- limescale building up in kettles or coffee machines
+- limescale buildup in kettles or coffee machines

 Noise Becomes More Noticeable at Home